• Skip to primary navigation

 side angle view of a spoon scooping out the baked flesh of butternut squash half

-Make Roasted Butternut Squash in a few easy steps.
+Make Baked Butternut Squash with brown sugar and cinnamon in a few easy steps.
 You’ll love how tender and caramelized this butternut squash is.
 Enjoy it on it's own, make a soup or serve in salads, as a side dish with pork, chicken, and stir in pasta dishes.
 Or like a dessert with a scoop of ice cream.

 INGREDIENTS